vinegod/HomeSpanWled/docs/HS_STATUS.md

 </div>

-When HomeSpan first starts, its state is set to HS_INITIALIZING.
-During this period HomeSpan executes all of the code in the `setup()` portion of a HomeSpan sketch.
-After completion HomeSpan then starts its loop of repeatedly calling `homeSpan.poll()`.
-Upon the very first call to `homeSpan.poll()` HomeSpan tries to connect to your home network and sets its state as follows:
+When HomeSpan first starts its state is set to **HS_SETUP** and it executes all the code in the `setup()` portion of your sketch.
+Once complete, HomeSpan starts executing the code in the 'loop()` portion of your sketch, which should include a call to `homeSpan.poll()` unless you already called `homeSpan.autoPoll()` in the `setup()` portion of the sketch.
+In either case, upon the very first call to `homeSpan.poll()`, HomeSpan begins by trying to connect to your home network.

-Unless an Ethernet interface has been configured in the `setup()` portion of the sketch, HomeSpan tries to connect to your WiFi network using whatever WiFi Credentials you've previously entered or specified in your sketch.
-If HomeSpan does not find any WiFi Credentials it sets its state to HS_WIFI_NEEDED.
-If WiFi Credentials are instead found, it uses those credentials to connect to your WiFi network and sets its state to HS_WIFI_CONNECTING.
-Alternatively, if you've configured an Ethernet interface in the `setup()` portion of your sketch, HomeSpan will attempt to connect to your home network via Ethernet and sets its state to HS_ETH_CONNECTING.
-For details on configuring HomeSpan's WiFi and Ethernet connectivity options, please see...
+If you've configured HomeSpan to use an Ethernet interface, HomeSpan sets its state to **HS_ETH_CONNECTING** and tries to connect to your home network via Ethernet.
+Otherwise, HomeSpan checks for stored WiFi Credentials and, if found, sets its state to **HS_WIFI_CONNECTING** and tries to connect to your home network via WiFi using those credentials.
+If you've not yet stored any WiFi Credentialds (not have explicitly specified them in your sketch), HomeSpan sets its state to **HS_WIFI_NEEDED**, alerting you that it cannot proceed to connect to your home network until you provide your WiFI Credentials (or, alternatively, configure an Ethernet interface).
+Please see [HomeSpan WiFi and Ethernet Connectivity](Networks.md) for complete details on how to specify and establish connectivity between HomeSpan and your home network.

+Once connectivity between HomeSpan and your home network have been established, if you have already paired the device with HomeKit, HomeSpan sets it state to **HS_PAIRED**, which indicates it is ready to receive secure connection requests from your HomeKit Hub(s).
+If instead you have not yet paired the device with HomeKit, HomeSpan sets its state to **HS_PAIRING_NEEDED**, alerting you that it cannot connect to HomeKit until you use the Home App on your iPhone to pair the device.

+While in the **HS_PAIRED** state, HomeSpan waits for an inbound connection request from a HomeKit Hub.
+This is because HomeKit devices cannot *initiate* an outbound connection directly to a HomeKit Hub.
+Bi-directional communication between HomeKit and a HomeKit Hub is of course possible, but only once HomeSpan receives an inbound request from a HomeKit Hub and has verfified the authentication key provided match those of the pairing data stored.

+Upon receiving and verifying its first connection from a HomeKit Hub, HomeSpan sets its state to **HS_CONNECTED**.  **This is the desired operating state of HomeSpan.
+It indicates your device has fully established one or more secure connections to one or more HomeKit Hubs and can be controlled via your Home App or Siri.*

+Note the that HomeSpan states above can change at any time in response to changes in connectivity.
+For example, if your HomeKit Hub terminates all of its secure connections with your device (for whatever reason) even though you did not unpair the device, HomeSpan will revert its state to **HS_PAIRED**, alerting you that it is waiting for HomeKit to re-establish a secure connection.
+Until it does, you will not be able to control the device from your Home App.
+As described more fully below, you can add optional logic to your sketch to check for such an occurance and take action (such as forcing the device to reboot) if HomeKit does not re-establish a secure connection to your device after a period of time.

+Loss of network connectivity will also trigger state changes.
+For example, if WiFi connectivity is lost, HomeSpan will reset its state to **HS_WIFI_CONNECTING** as it tries to re-connect, after which it then follows the remaining processes described above.

 |HomeSpan Status|Description|Status LED Pattern|
 |---|---|---|